junxit/us-congress-bills-111/metadata.md

 - 2010-04-29 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S2982)
 - 2010-04-29 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S2982)
 - 2010-04-29 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S2982)
+- 2010-04-30 — Message on Senate action sent to the House.
+- 2010-05-03 — Received in the House.
+- 2010-05-03 — Referred to the House Committee on Transportation and Infrastructure.